-- A staff member can choose whether to reveal their vaccination status. - For the purposes of this policy, a COVID-19 vaccinated person is someone who has chosen to provide Growing Kids with documentation of complete vaccination. - Anyone who cannot or chooses not to provide COVID-19 vaccination documentation is considered unvaccinated.
+- A staff member can choose whether to reveal their vaccination status. - For the purposes of this policy, a COVID-19 vaccinated person is someone who has chosen to provide Growing Kids with documentation of complete vaccination, including any recommended booster doses. - Anyone who cannot or chooses not to provide COVID-19 vaccination documentation is considered unvaccinated.